berkaygursoy/berkaygursoy/README.md

 🚀 Open to Learn:

 I'm on a journey to learn software development.
-Currently, I'm working on Python and web development.
+Currently, I'm working on JavaScript, React and web development.

 I'm using GitHub to share my projects and document my progress.